dmitrymomot/dmitrymomot/README.md

 - [collections/made-in-ukraine](https://github.com/collections/made-in-ukraine) - another collection of popular open source projects built-in or receiving significant contributions from Ukraine.

 #### Licensing:
-- [Fair-code](https://faircode.io) - fair-code is not a software license.
+- [Fair-code](https://faircode.io) is not a software license.
 It describes a software model where software:
   - is generally free to use and can be distributed by anybody
   - has its source code openly available
   - can be extended by anybody in public and private communities
   - is commercially restricted by its authors
 - [Sustainable License](https://github.com/outcaste-io/sustainable-license) - is the most liberal commercial license we could create.
 It balances the freedoms provided by open-source software with monetization, allowing creators to earn money from their work and reinvest that back into their efforts to continue long-term development.
 Read more about [Sustainable License FAQ](https://manishrjain.com/sustainable-license-faq).
 - [Golang licenses checker](https://github.com/google/go-licenses) - `go-licenses` analyzes the dependency tree of a Go package/binary.
-It can output a report on the libraries used and under what license they can be used.
+It can report the libraries used and under what license they can be used.
 It can also collect all license documents, copyright notices, and source code into a directory to comply with license terms on redistribution.